 Field-hunting tip

-Look in hydrothermal veins, evaporite deposits, metamorphic rocks country — that is the host setting where sellaite typically forms.
+Look in hydrothermal veins, evaporite deposits, metamorphic rocks country, the host setting where sellaite typically forms.
 If you start seeing fluorite, quartz, dolomite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.